Due to its narrow streets, its unique architecture, its incredible food, and its people, Lisbon is a true jewel in Europe.

 - If you are more into ancient art then the Calouste Gulbenkian Museum will probably be a better choice.

-LX Factory might be one of the coolest place in Europe.
-Located In Alcantara, this old factory complex has been turned into a creative hub where you will find startups, street art exhibitions, delicious food and drinks.
+LX Factory might be one of the coolest places in Europe.
+Located In Alcantara, this old factory complex has been turned into a creative hub where you will find startups, street art exhibitions, delicious food, and drinks.

-This place illustrates perfectly the spirit of city of Lisbon.
+This place illustrates perfectly the spirit of the city of Lisbon.

-Lisbon hosts one of the largest community of digital nomads.
+Lisbon hosts one of the largest communities of digital nomads.
 The Facebook Group Digital Nomad Lisbon counts more than 21k members.

-If you are on your own, or if you simply want to meet fellow nomads, there will be plenty mettups mettings, coworking places, and all sorts of causal events you could go to in Lisbon.
+If you are on your own, or if you simply want to meet fellow nomads, there will be plenty of meetups meetings, coworking places, and all sorts of causal events you could go to in Lisbon.

 - Praia dos Galapos in the Parque Natural da Arrábida is one of the prettiest beach in Lisbon’s region.
 It is possible to grab a bus from Lisbon to go there.